California Association of Local Behavioral Health Boards & Commissions

 • Explain “Listening Session” Format: Explain that we will break down into small groups of 6 people for ½ hour listening sessions.
 Each group will have a facilitator (facilitator could be behavioral health staff or individuals from the community organization)

-Facilitator Guide PDF Word
+Facilitator Guidelines PDF Word

 for 1/2 Hour Small Group Discussions